Israel–Norway relations: History

-In January 2009, she appeared at a pro-Israel demonstration in Oslo.
-The Norwegian Police Security Service feared that Jensen might be the target of an attack although Jensen herself was not concerned.
-While political scientists had speculated that the Progress Party would lose more voters than they would gain by this support for Israel, polls showed a slight increase in support for the party.

 In 2010, the Norwegian Foreign Ministry said "Norway considers the Israeli presence in East Jerusalem to be in violation of international law, as does the entire international community."
 George Deek became chargé d'affaires at the embassy until the new ambassador Rafael Schultz started his mission in the summer of 2014.

+On 22 May 2024, Israel's Foreign Minister, Israel Katz, announced the recall of the Israeli Ambassador, Avi Nir Feldklein, following the Norwegian government's intention to recognize the State of Palestine on 28 May 2024.
+On 8 August 2024, Katz announced further sanctions and revoked the diplomatic status of Norwegian officials who were posted to serve in Norway's representative office to the PA.

+In February 2025, Israeli Defense Minister Israel Katz suggested that some Palestinians from Gaza should immigrate to Norway.

+On 19 June 2025, a grenade was thrown at the residence of the Norwegian ambassador to Israel in Tel Aviv without injuring anyone.

 Military ties

 In 2007, 24 Norwegian Jews were registered as working for the Israeli military.

 In September 2010, after Germany began testing two new Dolphin class submarines for the Israeli Navy, Norway banned them from testing in its territorial waters, due to their possible future role in enforcing the Blockade of the Gaza Strip.